zixuanhe/parda/README.md

 Step 2:
 $ cd /path/to/parda
-$ make
-$ ./parda.x --help to see how to run with different flags and run with sequential algorithm.

-B) Config and compile
 Current program only tests with gcc and icc.
 Edit the first three lines of makefile.
 If machine has mpicc, give MPI=1 option to enable mpi parallelism.
 Otherwise, give OMP=1.
 If use only sequential algorithm, comments both OMP and MPI.

 DEBUG = 1

 OMP = 1

 MPI = 1

+$make

 C) Execution instructions

+$ ./parda.x --help to see how to run with different flags and run with sequential algorithm.

 1) Sequential execution:

 $ ./parda.x --input=normal_137979.trace --lines=137979 > seq.hist

 2) Run parda with OpenMP --enable-omp flag.

 Before running with omp we need to seperate the trace files to threads number.
 For example if we want to run with 4 threads.

 $ ./parda.x --enable-seperate --input=normal_137979.trace --lines=137979 --threads=4